 Winard’s doctors tried out multiple drug protocols to get her liver, lungs, and blood under control, since these were the things most affected by her SLE.
 When none of those methods worked, the specialists told her that the best option was chemotherapy.
-They decided that if they couldn’t get her Immune system under control (and not attacking her organs and tissues) they just needed to get rid of it.
+They decided that if they couldn’t get her immune system under control (and not attacking her organs and tissues) they just needed to get rid of it (um what?!).

 She was put on three chemo drugs for a year to slow down her out-of-whack immune system.
 Unlike a cancer chemo protocol, which involves high-dosage injections once a week, she took lower dosages every day along with one injection once a week.
-After a full 12 months of these treatments, her blood work showed some progress, but not remission.
+After a full 12 months of these chemo treatments, her blood work showed some progress, but her lupus was not in remission.
 Her weight was down to barely 90 pounds and she felt like “absolute crap,” as she puts it.

 “My body needed to stop fighting all the time.
 I needed that wake-up call to realize that this was not going to be the rest of my life,” she says.

 On top of all that, she was working at a demanding law firm and knew the stress of the job played into her inability to heal.
-So she set up a meeting with a partner and told him she was going to India for four months, fully expecting to be fired.
+So she set up a meeting with a partner (boss) at the firm and told him she was going to India for four months, fully expecting to be fired.
 To her surprise, he gave her a sabbatical instead.
-Shortly after that meeting, she went to Mysore to see a doctor trained in Ayurvedic healing in the hopes of learning how to treat lupus without medication.
+Shortly after that meeting, she went to Mysore in southern India to see a doctor trained in Ayurvedic healing in the hopes of finding a natural treatment for lupus.

 For the next four months, she and the doctor worked together daily.
 “The protocol was so wildly different.
 We never talked about lupus specifically.
 She just addressed what my body was showing her,” Winard says.
-The experience of not being defined by a blood panel or a diagnosis, but instead by what her body was showing, was life-changing.
+The experience of not being defined by a blood panel or a diagnosis, but instead by how her body was reacting, was life-changing.

 When she returned to New York, her blood work came back normal for the first time since her diagnosis.
-This told her that she was definitely onto something with the Ayurvedic treatment for lupus, but she also knew that these results had been achieved after she’d completely taken herself out of her life and removed all stress.
+This told her that she was definitely onto something with the Ayurvedic healing, but she also knew that these results had been achieved after she’d completely taken herself out of her life and removed all stress.

-Now, Winard’s challenge was to figure out how to make her protocol work back in her real life in New York.
+Now, Winard’s challenge was to figure out how to make these natural remedies for lupus work back in her real life in New York.
 She went back to work at the law firm, and after just two days, knew she couldn’t stay.
 So she saved every penny she could, and six months later, she quit.

 “It was a really good time to sit with a lot of uncertainty, which is really what having a chronic illness is,” she says.
 “It’s a lot of not knowing what’s coming next, and being okay with that.”